bin43256/2024-Financial-Summary/README.md

 ## Content

 ### Objective and Overview
-Processes transactions data using Python scripts, stores the data in a PostgreSQL database while all the processes are running under docker's containers in a isolated environment
+Download transactions data from bank accounts and processes them using Python scripts, stores the clean data in a PostgreSQL database while all the processes are running on docker's containers in a isolated environment

 ### Data Sources